 The Regional Business Partners Network can give you a whole-of-business view on your business and help you connect with the right resources and experts so you can build capability and grow.
-They are a national network of people who can provide help when you want to grow your enterprise efficiently and effectively.
+This national network of people can provide help when you want to grow your enterprise efficiently and effectively.

-A number of Government and other agencies also provide information and services relating to business and employment.
+These government and other agencies provide information and services around business and employment.

 Ministry of Business, Innovation and Employment (MBIE)

-MBIE has information to help you explore alternatives to support your business, including finding ways to turn around your finances.
+MBIE has information to help you explore other ways to support your business.
+This includes finding ways to improve your finances.

-Inland Revenue has information for businesses that are making a loss, including how you can use a loss to reduce future taxable income.
+Inland Revenue has information for businesses that are losing money.
+This includes how you can use a loss to reduce future taxable income.

 Work and Income New Zealand (WINZ)

-WINZ is the branch of the Ministry of Social Development (MSD) that offers support services for businesses that experience any change, such as downsizing.
+WINZ is the branch of the Ministry of Social Development (MSD).
+It offers support services for businesses that experience any change, such as downsizing.
 They can work with you before and after business changes to help your employees with any transition.

 WINZ also has information on Jobseeker Support.
 You can apply for Jobseeker Support online.
-FishServe can help with any permit holder-related questions (like providing evidence that a fishing permit has been cancelled if you need this).
+FishServe can help with any permit holder-related questions.
+For example, they can help if you need to give evidence that a fishing permit has been cancelled.

-Heartland Services is a branch of MSD that helps people living rurally with a wide range of government services.
-There are 28 Service Centres around the country.
+Heartland Services is a branch of MSD.
+It helps people living rurally with a wide range of government services.
+There are 28 service centres around the country.
 You can access services and information there, and arrange meetings with government agency representatives.

 Citizen’s Advice Bureau (CAB)

 The CAB offers free, confidential, independent information and advice to New Zealanders.
-They cover topics like employment and business, money, and health and well-being.
-You can search for topics on their website, visit a local branch (no appointment needed), or call them on 0800 36 72 22.
+They cover topics like employment and business, money, health, and wellbeing.
+You can search for topics on their website, visit a local branch (no appointment needed), or call them on 0800 36 72 22

 Fisheries New Zealand

 Help and support is also available from Fisheries New Zealand.
-Phone 0800 00 83 33 and ask for one of our fisheries team to contact you.
+Call 0800 00 83 33 and ask for one of our fisheries team to contact you.

-Are financial constraints are making it hard for you to buy the equipment you need to carry out electronic catch and position reporting?
+Are money constraints making it hard to buy the equipment you need to do electronic catch and position reporting?
 Talk to technology providers to see if they can offer payment options.

 Reach out to your usual supports – family and whānau, friends, and workmates.
-Sharing how we feel and offering support to others is important.
-We also recommend sticking to a routine such as having regular mealtimes, bedtimes, and exercising.
+Sharing how you feel and offering support to others is important.

-If you feel you are not coping, it is important to talk with a health professional.
+If you feel you are not coping, it's important to talk with a health professional.

 The best place to get help is your general practitioner (GP) or local mental health provider.
-Each district health board (DHB) website includes a list of local mental health service providers.
+Each district health board (DHB) website has a list of local mental health service providers.

 Fisher wellbeing service

-A free, confidential, and independent fisher wellbeing service is available for commercial fishers.
+A free, confidential, and independent fisher wellbeing service is available.
 It’s run by an ex-commercial fisherman and his team.